OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Individual

-An [Ontology elements](#Ontology-element) that represents an instance of a class.
+An [OWL entity](#OWL-entity) that represents an instance of a class.
 For example, the instance "John" or "John's heart".
 Note that instances are not commonly represented in ontologies.
 For instance, "John" (an instance of person) or "John's heart" (an instance of heart).

 #### Information Content